 The rooms at the Premier Inn are really comfortable, and the ones on the canal side have beautiful views over the Speicherstadt and the Elbphilharmonie in the distance.
 I absolutely loved my stay at the Premier Inn Hamburg City Centre and would definitely recommend it to other visitors to Hamburg.

-If you’re looking for the best address in Hamburg, in an iconic building with stunning views in every direction, then the Westin Hamburg is the hotel for you.
+If you’re looking for the best address in Hamburg, in an iconic building with stunning views in every direction, then the Westin is the best Hamburg hotel for you.
 This luxury hotel sits directly above the Elbphilharmonie in Hafencity, on the edge of the Speicherstadt and boasts a spa with 20-metre indoor pool, an exclusive lounge for guests and a restaurant.

 At a regular rate of over £200 per night ($250) the Westin was too expensive for my budget trip to Hamburg, but luxury travel blogger Fernweh Sarah loved it so much she stayed there twice, and if you book early prices can be as low as £150 per night ($180).
 This hotel would be a perfect choice for a special occasion or romantic trip – lying in bed (or in the bath!) watching the sun set over the city would be an awesome experience.